-THAT you have a good understanding of the complexity of the planetary challenges we are facing, and how they are interrelated.
-In addition, you seem to be socially sensitive and have empathy for the suffering of others.
+have a good understanding of the complexity of the planetary challenges we are facing, and how they are interrelated.

+You also seem to be socially sensitive and have empathy for the suffering of others.
+This may be creating some emotional stress, perhaps feelings of being overwhelmed by a reality that you think you cannot change.